List of early third-generation computers

-This list of early third generation computers, tabulates those computers using monolithic integrated circuits (ICs) as their primary logic elements, starting from small-scale integration CPUs (SSI) to large-scale integration CPUs (LSI).
+This list of early third-generation computers, tabulates those computers using monolithic integrated circuits (ICs) as their primary logic elements, starting from small-scale integration CPUs (SSI) to large-scale integration CPUs (LSI).
 Computers primarily using ICs first came into use about 1961 for military use.
-With the availability of reliable low cost ICs in the mid 1960s commercial third generation computers using ICs started to appear.
+With the availability of reliable low-cost ICs in the mid 1960s commercial third-generation computers using ICs started to appear.

-The fourth generation computers began with the shipment of CPS-1, the first commercial microprocessor microcomputer in 1972 and for the purposes of this list marks the end of the "early" third generation computer era.
-Note that third generation computers were offered well into the 1990s.
+The fourth generation of computers began with the shipment of CPS-1, the first commercial microprocessor microcomputer, in 1972 and for the purposes of this list marks the end of the "early" third-generation computer era.
+Third-generation computers were offered well into the 1990s.

 The list is organized by delivery year to customers or production/operational date.
 In some cases only the first computer from any one manufacturer is listed.
 Computers announced, but never completed, are not included.
 Computers without documented manual input (keyboard/typewriter/control unit) are also not included.